 It is commonly believed a uterine windows will cause uterine rupture in a future pregnancy.
 Unfortunately, this belief may not be true.

 Many doctors believe the risk of uterine rupture is increased in future pregnancies when a uterine window is discovered and will often encourage women to have a tubal ligation to prevent the risk of future uterine rupture.

 It is because of this belief that many women are counseled to have a tubal ligation.

 Feeling the heat: Tubal reversals in patients with uterine windows

 I then explained in my previous OB practice I had performed many c-sections and diagnosed uterine windows.
-I then went on to explain I had performed repeat c-sections on many of these women and most of them had normal findings and no uterine windows!
+I had performed repeat c-sections on many of these same women and most of them had normal findings and no uterine windows!

 Research about uterine windows

-A study about uterine windows was recently published in the Journal of Obstetrics and Gynecology.
+A study about uterine windows was published in the Journal of Obstetrics and Gynecology.
 The authors studied 30 women with prior uterine dehiscence (uterine windows) and 14 women who had prior uterine rupture (torn uterine muscle).
 They recommended early, repeat c-section ( 1 to 4 weeks before their due dates) in these patients and no major complication occurred.
 Furthermore in these 44 women only 6% of these patients had asymptomatic uterine windows at the time of repeat c-section.